Finnish Pulla - Sweet Cardamom Bun - Easy recipe with braiding tips

 • Poor knights and rich knights from the leftover loaves, even if they are a bit dry already (köyhät ritarit & rikkaat ritarit)

-• Rusk (korppu) is done, when braided loaves have been on the table for too long and dried.
+• Rusk (korppu) can be done, when braided loaves have been on the table for too long and dried out.
 Rusks need to be even drier, so loaves are sliced and then slices are dried in the oven, first in 400 °F to get more brown color and then in 100-200 °F so that they will dry up but not burn.
 Keeping the oven door a bit open can help in drying too.
 Rusks will be very light after this drying.
 You can make sugar rusk or cinnamon rusk by first buttering the pulla slices, and then adding sugar or / and cinnamon on top before putting them to the oven.
 Korppu is enjoyed by dipping it to a hot beverage, e.g. coffee or milk, which makes it soft..

 And then there are the numerous pulla shaping options, a lot of variety to choose from, for example we always made "chicks" for the Easter, a type of knot, and several different shapes for Christmas, like pulla boys, decorated with raisins